The Application of PIPEDA to Municipalities, Universities, Schools, and Hospitals

 In many provinces, personal information collected by municipalities, universities, schools and hospitals is protected by provincial legislation.
 Typically, this is public sector legislation, often a Freedom of Information and Protection of Privacy Act.
 In several cases, health information protection acts and private sector acts may also apply.
 Here is additional information on relevant provincial legislation.

 In the health sector, the core activities of public hospitals or publicly funded long-term care facilities are not subject to PIPEDA.
 However, health care providers in private practice such as doctors, dentists and chiropractors are engaged in a commercial activity and thus subject to the Act, unless substantially similar provincial legislation applies.
-Here is additional information on the application of PIPEDA to the health care sector.

 Alberta, New Brunswick, Newfoundland, Nova Scotia, Saskatchewan, Manitoba and Ontario have enacted personal health information legislation that applies to the health care sector, including hospitals.
 Quebec's Act respecting health services and social services also contains important provisions regarding personal health information.
 British Columbia has several laws that address health information privacy.
 The Northwest Territories, PEI and Yukon have adopted personal health information laws that have yet to come into force.